Ecwid (by Lightspeed) Review 2023: Solid Ecommerce Software?

-The best thing about Ecwid's support is the help center.
+The best thing about Ecwid's support is its help center.
 If you've paid for a subscription, we're sure that the support is adequate, or even good, but for free users, as the old saying goes, you get what you pay for.

 Ecwid comes in four different subscriptions, including the free version.
 The paid packages are named Venture, Business, and Unlimited.
 Subscription fees can be paid monthly, or annually, with the latter including a small discount.

-It goes without saying that the free version has the most limitations: You aren't able to add additional sales channels, more than 10 products, or sell digital products.
+It goes without saying that the free version has the most limitations: You aren't able to add extra sales channels, more than 10 products, or sell digital products.
 You can also forget about discounts, the automatic tax calculator, inventory notifications, and advanced SEO tools.

 Like most ecommerce platforms we've reviewed, Ecwid doesn't charge transaction fees, however, the payment gateways do, so pay attention to these.